Sayyed23/VidyaVahini1/README.md

 ⚛️ React

-🎨 shadcn/ui
+🎨 shadcn-ui

 🌈 Tailwind CSS

+🌍 Google Cloud APIs

+Cloud Translation API: Used for translating the entire website to different languages, ensuring accessibility for users worldwide.

+Google Speech-to-Text API: Powers the chatbot and voice assistant, converting speech to text for seamless interactions.

+Google Text-to-Speech API: Allows the chatbot and voice assistant to speak responses, enabling a fully interactive voice interface.
-How can I deploy this project?
+## How can I deploy this project?
-You can deploy VidyaVahini easily using platforms like:

-Vercel

-Netlify

-GitHub Pages (with Vite plugin)

-Render

-Deployment steps:

-Connect your repo

-Choose the framework preset: Vite

-Set build command: npm run build

-Output directory: dist

-Deploy and you're live! 🚀

-I want to use a custom domain – is that possible?
+## I want to use a custom domain - is that possible?

-We don't support custom domains yet.
-To use your own domain, we recommend platforms like Netlify.
-See guide:
+We don't support custom domains (yet).
+If you want to deploy your project under your own domain then we recommend using Netlify.
+Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)